hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/72__Praveen_R._Bhat.md

 > *When you say, "one with the self", in That, as ekibhUta or ekibavana or
 > samprasAda, there is no distinction, whatsoever .. *
 >
-​That lack of distinction in suShupti is of no use to anyone, but the waker.
+That lack of distinction in suShupti is of no use to anyone, but the waker.
 The same understanding holds that even in waking there is no distinction for the perspective of turIya.
 That is mokShakAraka.